 It is mandatory that all property be returned to the center before an employee leaves.
-This property includes but is not limited to: keys, teaching material, , uniforms, training materials, etc. Failure to return any center property will result in the cost of that property being deducted from the last paycheck.
+This property includes but is not limited to: keys, teaching material, , uniforms, training materials, etc. The employees' final paycheck will not be released until all of the property in his or her possession is returned.
+Failure to return any center property will result in the cost of that property being deducted from the last paycheck.
 PDF funds may be available through Childcare Resource and Referral to help with training expenses.
 The center administration will help any employee in applying for these funds.